s-ccs/pyedfread/Readme.md

 After compilation run the following lines for a quick test.

     >>> import edf
-    >>> events, messages = edf.pread('SUB001.EDF', ignore_samples=True)
+    >>> left, right, messages = edf.pread('SUB001.EDF', ignore_samples=True)

-This opens SUB001.EDF and parses it into two DataFrames:
+This opens SUB001.EDF and parses it three two DataFrames:

- - events contains the eye tracking data for each fixation / saccade
+ - left and right contains eye tracking data for each fixation / saccade from either the left or right eye.
  - messages contains meta data associated with each trial.

-To add the trial meta data into the events structure run:
+To add the trial meta data into the eye tracking data run:

-    >>> data = edf.trials2events(events, messages)
+    >>> left = edf.trials2events(left, messages)

 pyedfread allows to select which data you want to read from your edf file.
 This happens with two arguments to edfread.fread / edf.pread.
 The 'filter' argument